An Unbelievable Article to Start the Day

 According to a Daily Press article, Patrick Ryan of Carrollton, Virginia and Bill Ryan (no relation), of Hampton, are in the process of fixing their damaged homes alone.
 With the help of family and friends, both families said they realized that not everyone can afford to take this route themselves.

 Sidebar!
 Trying to change the outdated look for my own business.
-Ideas on the overall style of http://goodshepherddet.com?
-Sincerely a tremendous church whenever required inside the whole MICHIGAN territory.
+Ideas on the overall style of https://www.skycards.eu?
+Sincerely a wonderful sky tv box supplier in Europe whenever required inside the whole OTH territory.
 Send a remark.
 Thx!

 Patrick Ryan and his family, wife Jennifer and their 2 children, moved into their home in the Eagle Harbor neighborhood near the James River in 2006 to find out later in 2009 that 70% of the drywall installed in their home was the toxic Chinese drywall.